Edward Hutchinson (mercer): Family

-His widow Susanna Hutchinson
+Susanna Hutchinson

-Edward Hutchinson's wife, Susanna, was born in 1564 by some accounts, but certainly in the 1560s, as her first child was baptised in 1586.
+Edward Hutchinson's wife, Susanna, was born in 1564 by some accounts.
+Her first child was baptised in 1586.
 After becoming widowed, she left four grown children behind in England, and in 1636, at the age of around 70 years, arrived in New England with the family of her daughter Mary Wheelwright.
 The Wheelwrights lived in Boston proper upon their arrival in the colonies, but soon had property in Mount Wollaston, an area south of Boston that became the town of Quincy where Wheelwright preached.
 Almost immediately upon their arrival, Wheelwright became embroiled in the events of the Antinomian Controversy and was banished from the colony in November 1637.
 While Wheelwright headed north to New Hampshire that winter, his family, including his mother-in-law Susanna, stayed at Mount Wollaston, waiting for spring before joining him.
 After living in Exeter for three or four years, Wheelwright was compelled to move again, and established a community at Wells, Maine by 1642, where he and his family lived until early 1647.
-It is here in Wells that Susanna died, and historians Noyes, Libby and Davis offer that she "may be the earliest born emigrant to die in Maine."
+Susanna died in Wells, and historians Noyes, Libby and Davis offer that she "may be the earliest born emigrant to die in Maine."